November 3, 2020 Presidential Election

-Additional information is available from the Official Election Site for the County of San Mateo
+For more information about what will be on the ballot, visit the Official Election Site for the County of San Mateo.

 The City Clerk's Department is responsible for the administration of all municipal elections, by providing the following services:

 - Issue nomination papers to candidates

 - The City Clerk serves as Filing Officer for Campaign Statements and Statements of Economic Interests as required by the Political Reform Act and administered by the Fair Political Practices Commission (Note: Copies of Campaign Statements and Statements of Economic Interests are available from the City Clerk Department at a cost of $.10 per page.)

 - Maintain history of past municipal elections

 For more information about running for City Council in Redwood City during the November 3, 2020 election, visit the Candidate Guides page or contact the City Clerk to schedule an appointment.